Thank you for reading our post, please rate this article at the end.

 Pest Infestation

-Keep your boat off the ground and properly stored, and seal any potential entry points.
+Keep your boat off the ground and adequately stored, and seal any potential entry points.
 Don’t let pests make your boat their new home.

 Weight Distribution Issues